1994 NBA Finals

-The 1994 NBA Finals was the championship series of the National Basketball Association's (NBA) 1993–94 season, and the culmination of the season's playoffs.
+The 1994 NBA Championship was the championship series of the National Basketball Association's (NBA) 1993–94 season, and the culmination of the season's playoffs.
 The Western Conference champion Houston Rockets played the Eastern Conference champion New York Knicks for the championship, with the Rockets holding home court advantage in the best of seven series.
 The Rockets defeated the Knicks in seven games to win the team's first NBA championship.
 This was the first major professional sports championship ever won by a Houston-based team.